Tulum vs Puerto Vallarta: Which One Is Better for a Vacation?

 Distances between Puerto Vallarta and the noteworthy places in its surrounding region

-• 1 hr 4 min (43 km) from Sayulita.
+- 1 hr 4 min (43 km) from Sayulita.

-• 1 hr 30 min (68 km) from San Sebastián del Oeste.
+- 1 h 30 min (68 km) de San Sebastián del Oeste.

-• 2 hr (98 km) from Mascota.
+- 2 hr (98 km) from Mascota.

-• 4 hr 52 min (330 km) from Guadalajara.
+- 4 hr 52 min (330 km) de Guadalajara.

 Puerto Vallarta’s drawbacks compared to Tulum

-🔴 Although Puerto Vallarta has a walkable historical center it’s still a big city compared to the town of Tulum.
-Here you can also find big all-inclusive chain resorts and longer distances from one area to another, which is not necessarily a negative aspect but if you prefer the small-town vibes Tulum is your place.
+🔴 Although Puerto Vallarta has a walkable historical center, it’s still a big city compared to the town of Tulum.
+Here you can also find big all-inclusive chain resorts and longer distances from one area to another, which is not necessarily a negative aspect, but if you prefer the small-town vibes, Tulum is your place.

 🔴 If you are interested in ancient pre-Hispanic Mayan history, you won’t find anything like that on this side of Mexico.

-🔴 Tulum is close to many other world-renowned tourist destinations like Cancun, Playa del Carmen, Merida, and Bacalar among others.
+🔴 Tulum is close to many other world-renowned tourist destinations like Cancun, Playa del Carmen, Merida, and Bacalar, among others.

-🔴 Puerto Vallarta doesn’t have the turquoise waters that the Caribbean sea in Tulum has.
+🔴 Puerto Vallarta doesn’t have the turquoise waters that the Caribbean Sea in Tulum has.

 Tulum vs Puerto Vallarta — Weather

-The weather in Tulum is warmer and more humid compared to Puerto Vallarta, at certain times of the year.
+The weather in Tulum is warmer and more humid compared to Puerto Vallarta at certain times of the year.

-Just make sure to book your hotel in advance.
+Please ensure you book your hotel in advance.

 Puerto Vallarta has drier weather throughout the year.
-There is also no hurricane season here because of the bay which protects it, but tropical storms are not unheard of (though not very common either).
+There is also no hurricane season here because of the bay, which protects it, but tropical storms are not unheard of (though not very common either).

 Puerto Vallarta’s rainy season runs between June and October, and the town is really hot and humid during these months.